adriaan-vd-graaf/mrlink2/README.md

                         in one discovery cohort, and assess the MR effect in a different cohort.
                         This is a scenario for instance to remove winners curse.

+  --max_snps_in_correlation_matrix
+                        How many SNPs are allowed in the correlation matrix, as it can take a lot of time to do the eigendecompositions and Rscripts otherwise.
+                        default: 5250

   --no_normalize_sumstats
                         flag to _not_ normalize summary statistics --no_exclude_hla